gittuf/gittuf-installer/README.md

 ## Current Status

 gittuf-installer is under initial development.
-Please do not use it just yet!
+Please do not use it until key issues like #1, #2, and #3 are resolved.

 ## Optional Input